datagrok-ai/public/help/compute/scripting.md

 ### Conda environments

-Each script can be given a specific environment configuration that it depends on.
+Each script can be given a specific environment configuration under which it will run, including the language verison and a set of libraries.
 [Conda](https://docs.conda.io/en/latest/) is used as the environment management system.
-Conda environment is specified as a yaml configuration file or string.
-In Datagrok, this confinugration can be specified either right inside the script, or as part of the package.
+Conda environment is specified as a yaml configuration file or a string.

-The benefit of using a Conda environment is that it gives a completely sandboxed, controlled area for running scripts, and only takes time once to be pre-created and later be re-used directly with no libraries resolution and installations delays.
+The benefit of using a Conda environment is that it gives a completely sandboxed, controlled area for running scripts, and only takes time once to be pre-created and later be re-used by a reference with no delay for resolving dependencies and installing language versions.

+In Datagrok, Conda environment confinugration can be specified either right inside the script, or as part of a [package](../develop/develop.md#packages).
+The package can be both the one containing the script or any other deployed package with specified environment and available under your current user.

-#### Specify in a package
+#### Specify environment in a package

 Environment configuration is stored in the default Conda yaml format and can be [exported](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file)